 For visitors who would like to avoid a holiday spent driving, downtown Napa City is the perfect stopping off point.

-You may recall that two years ago Napa experienced a pretty serious earthquake.
+You may recall that in August 2014 Napa experienced a major serious earthquake.
 While there was some serious damage the city is currently experiencing a full blown renaissance.
 I think this really speaks to the strong sense of place that Napa exhibits.
 It’s a tight community dedicated to a way of life that is quite simply, a really good life.

 Just to be clear, Napa is a city in Napa Valley.
 If you’ve never been there before this is an important distinction.
 You can of course visit Napa Valley and bypass the city of Napa but that would be a mistake.
 Downtown Napa is booming, and has so much to offer you’ll have a tough time narrowing down your choices.